PowerWash Simulator

-PowerWash Simulator is a simulation video game developed by FuturLab and published by Square Enix Collective.
+PowerWash Simulator is a 2022 simulation video game developed by British studio FuturLab and published by Square Enix Collective.
+Players manage a power washing business and complete various jobs to earn money.
+Gameplay primarily revolves around using a power washer to clean dirt off of objects and buildings.

 The game was first made available in early access through Steam on 19 May 2021, and was fully released for Microsoft Windows, Xbox One, and Xbox Series X/S on 14 July 2022.
 Further ports for the Nintendo Switch, PlayStation 4 and PlayStation 5, were for a 31 January 2023 release.
-Players take control of a power washing business and complete various jobs to earn money.
-Gameplay primarily revolves around using a power washer to clean dirt off of objects and buildings.
+A standalone VR port titled PowerWash Simulator VR for Meta Quest 2, 3 and Pro was released on 2 November 2023.
+A sequel, PowerWash Simulator 2, was released in 2025.

 Gameplay

 PowerWash Simulator is a simulation game played in the first-person perspective.
-Set in the town of Muckingham, players take control of a small power washing business and take jobs for a variety of clients in different locations in the form of levels.
-Players must remove dirt from various objects, ranging from residential houses to a Mars rover, to complete each level.
-Successfully cleaning an object will grant the player money, which can then be used to upgrade their power washing tools.
-These upgrades allow the player to customise their power washer to be more effective at certain ranges or in certain situations.
-The player can also use additional tools, like a ladder which can reach different areas of a level.
-Two expansions themed after other video game franchises have been released as free downloadable content: one based on Tomb Raider on January 31, 2023, and one based on Final Fantasy VII Remake on March 2, 2023.
+Set in the fictional town of Muckingham, players manage a small power washing business and take on jobs for a variety of clients in different locations in the form of levels.
+The main career mode features a total of 38 jobs, with several bonus jobs also available.
+Using a power washer, players remove dirt, grime, lichen, moss and rust from various vehicles and locations, ranging from residential houses to a Mars rover, to complete each job.
+The power washer is equipped with four washer nozzles with varying power and spray diameter, making each one best suited for a specific type of surface.
+Cleaning solutions designed for specific surfaces can also be applied.
+Progress bars in the user interface indicate how much debris remains in the level or on individual objects, and the player can also press a button to highlight any dirt remaining.
+Upon completing a job, players earn money that can be reinvested to purchase new cosmetic items and upgrade their power washing tools.
+These upgrades allow the player to customise their washer to be more effective at certain ranges or in certain situations.
+Some levels also grant players the use of a ladder or scaffolding, which can be placed to reach higher areas.

+The game features online cooperative multiplayer for two players in career mode, and up to six players in free play.
+Players can join sessions in progress or matchmake to join an existing game.
+All scenarios and environments are available in cooperative play.
+An additional single-player challenge mode tasks players with completing certain jobs with limited water or within a time limit, with players being ranked based on their performance.